 That elitism should have gained a foothold in that nation most famous for egalitarianism, Australia, is testament to the power of the media.
 This cannot be permitted to continue and the twin strategies of breaking up the media monopoly, and closing down of all foreign media ownership, will precipitate a more level playing field and an Australia-first values system.

 Clearly, this is what the national electorate wants.

 With Australian values holding reign we have a sporting chance of effectively reorienting youth through the tools of our own Australian media.
 To leave the media in foreign and hostile hands will cost us a generation, and most likely, our nation.

-Impact of academia, versus university-of-life practitioners;
+Impact of academia, versus university-of-life practitioners: the Great IQ Con.

 When I studied education, I was taught that in schools we address only seven of thirty-four human abilities.

 Since then, with the universal application of pre-education qualifications… IQ tests and their kin… has meant that quality of education is graduated vertically by arbitrary tests, which then qualify or disqualify students for future vocational roles and life-long incomes.

 What we don’t hear is that the inventor of IQ tests, Alfred Binet, pointed out that intelligence is not linear and thus cannot be measured.
 His tests, he said, were only useful to gauge degrees of mental retardation, which is what he used to assist pioneer French research and experimentation in rehabilitation of mentally challenged children (still not matched in other countries 80 years later).